 Thanks to the tax code, we should be able to reduce that figure down a bit.
 There’s the Dependent Care Credit, which allows you to claim up to 35% of the cost of child-care, up to a maximum of $3,000 for a single child under 13, or $6,000 for two or more children under 13.

-There’s typically a five year window from birth to kindergarten, where most of the child care cost burden is felt.
+There’s typically a five-year window from birth to kindergarten, where most of the childcare cost burden is felt.
 Assuming you’re like us and paying for 30 or more hours per week, you could save up to $2,100 per year.
-And knowing how stellar you are about making your hard earned dollars work for you, the invested returns of those savings would knock off an additional $12,076.
+And knowing how stellar you are about making your hard-earned dollars work for you, the investment returns of those savings would knock off an additional $12,076.

 We chipped away a little here: $216,290.

 Food and Transportation account for roughly equal parts of 33% of the $233,610 original “supposed” total cost to raise one kid.
 That’s a staggering $154,182 over those wonderful 18 years with two precious, adorable kids.
-(I love ’em, I really do!)
 But what is that figure telling us about how we choose to live?

-When grandpa used to complain about walking to school through 2 foot snowdrifts, uphill, both ways, that’s not far off from the truth.
+When grandpa used to complain about walking to school through 2-foot snowdrifts, uphill, both ways, that’s not far off from the truth.
 We eventually got a busing service established, courtesy of property tax dollars.
-But still, how the FUCK do you wind up paying over $75K to get your kids from point A to point B?
+But still, how the f**k do you wind up paying over $75K to get your kids from point A to point B?

 If you ask around the office, you’ll hear about co-workers who live out in the boonies having to drive their boys to hockey practice and cross-state tournaments, ALL.THE.TIME.
-Sounds like a fun life.
+It sounds like a fun life.
 Not.